ovis-hpc/readthedocs/docs/source/ldms/ldms-quickstart.rst

- ldms_ls -h localhost -x sock -p 10444 -a munge ldms_ls -h localhost -x sock -p 10444 -v -a munge ldms_ls -h localhost -x sock -p 10444 -l -a mung
+ ldms_ls -h localhost -x sock -p 10444 -a munge ldms_ls -h localhost -x sock -p 10444 -v -a munge ldms_ls -h localhost -x sock -p 10444 -l -a munge

 Note the use of munge.
 Users will not be able to query a daemon launched with munge if not querying with munge.
 Users will only be able to see sets as allowed by the permissions in response to ldms_ls.